santisq/PSCompression/README.md

 </td>
 <td>
-Can compress one or more specified file paths into a single Gzip file.
+Can compress one or more specified file paths into a Gzip file.
 </td>
 </tr>
 <tr>